 William James Morley (1847-1930) was a Bradford architect, born in Garforth near Leeds and educated at Leeds Grammar School.
-Articled to Milnes & France, he later worked for Lockwood & Mawson.
-On the death of George Woodhouse in 1883 he took over the practice as Morley & Woodhouse, and was the architect of Grove WM, York (1884) and Toll Gavel WM, Beverley (1891), both in an Italianite style, as well as the gothic South Cliff, Scarborough (1886).
+Articled to Milnes & France, he later worked for Lockwood & Mawson, becoming the manager in 1873.
+On the death of George Woodhouse in 1883 he took over his practice, continuing with Woodhouse's son as Morley & Woodhouse, and was the architect of Grove WM, York (1884) and Toll Gavel WM, Beverley (1891), both in an Italianate style, as well as the Gothic South Cliff, Scarborough (1886).
 The WM Central Hall, Oldham Street, Manchester (1883-86), although usually attributed to Woodhouse, is also by Morley.
-Other WM central halls that followed included Eastbrook Hall, Bradford with an octagonal hall (1903), Linacre, Liverpool (1905) and Albert Hall, Manchester (1910), a mixture of gothic and baroque, claimed to be one of the largest at that time.
-Morley's chapels are predominently northern and gothic, but not totally so; WM examples include Horsemarket,Barnard Castle and Summerbridge (both 1894).
+Other WM central halls that followed included Eastbrook Hall, Bradford with an octagonal hall (1903), Linacre, Liverpool (1905) and Albert Hall, Manchester (1910), a mixture of Gothic and baroque, claimed to be one of the largest at that time.
+Morley's chapels are predominently northern and Gothic, but not totally so; WM examples include Horsemarket,Barnard Castle and Summerbridge (both 1894).
 He became a fellow of the RIBA in 1892, the year in which he was President of the Bradford Architectural Society.
 He died at Heaton, W. Yorks., on 16 March 1930.